PoisotLab/ms_metaweb_transfer/README.md

 these two figures show that the first-order representation of this network would capture its degree distribution.
 Bottom: topological consequences of the first dimension.
-Left: differences in the $z$-scores of the actual configuration model for the reconstructed network, and the prediction based only on the first dimension.
+Left: differences in the $z$-scores of the actual configuration model for the reconstructed network and the prediction based only on the first dimension (with a deeper saturation indicating a bigger difference in scores).
 Right: distribution of the differences in the left panel.](figures/figure-degree.png){#fig:degree}

 Using a transfer learning framework we were able to construct a probabilistic